SFUSatClub/panel-connector/README.md

-# CubeSat-Radio
+# panel-connector
-KiCad project of the cubesat radio test article in preparation for the Canadian Satellite Design Challenge
+KiCad project of the connector board connecting the 4 outer panels to the internal PC104 stackup.

 This repository uses the SFU Satellite Team's KiCad component library as a submodule.
 To start working on the repository: